Cry Me a River (Justin Timberlake song): Live performances

 Timberlake performed "Cry Me a River" for the first time on an episode of TRL, the same day as the release of Justified.
 He again performed the song at the 13th annual Billboard Music Awards, held on December 9, 2002, at the MGM Grand Garden Arena in Las Vegas.
 He was accompanied by a string section and a 20-member choir.
-He also performed the song on the Justified World Tour (2003–04), his first worldwide tour.
+He also performed the song on the Justified World Tour (2003–2004), his first worldwide tour.
 The song was eighth on the set list of the Justified & Stripped Tour (2003), his joint North American tour with Christina Aguilera.
 Timberlake performed "Cry Me a River" on a promotional concert held at House of Blues in West Hollywood, California on June 17, 2003.
 He performed a rock-inspired version of the song on Saturday Night Live on October 11, 2003; and it was fourteenth on the set list of his second worldwide tour, FutureSex/LoveShow (2007).
 During his world tour in Zürich, Switzerland, in August 2007, Timberlake performed "Cry Me a River" and segued into the chorus of "Rehab" by Amy Winehouse.

 On October 23, 2010, while performing at the annual charity gig "Justin Timberlake and Friends" in Las Vegas, Timberlake began the show with a slow and "sultry" performance of "Cry Me a River" and segued into a cover of Bill Withers' 1971 single "Ain't No Sunshine".
 He later resumed "Cry Me a River" before segueing into a cover of Drake's 2010 song "Over".
 Jillian Mapes of Billboard described the performance as "completely lovely in an effortless sort of way."
 Timberlake performed "Cry Me a River" at concert he held during the 2013 Super Bowl weekend in New Orleans.
-Timberlake performed "Cry Me a River" in a medley with other of his songs at the 2013 MTV Video Music Awards.
-After the performance he accepted a Michael Jackson Video Vanguard Award at the ceremony.
-Timberlake included the single on the set list of his Legends of the Summer Stadium Tour with rapper Jay-Z (2013), his fifth worldwide concert tour, the 20/20 Experience World Tour (2013–15), his sixth worldwide concert tour, the Man of the Woods Tour (2018-19) and his seventh worldwide concert tour, the Forget Tomorrow World Tour (2024-25).
+On August 25, Timberlake accepted the Michael Jackson Video Vanguard Award at the 2013 MTV Video Music Awards, preceded by a medley of his songs, including "Cry Me a River".
+Timberlake included the single on the set list of his Legends of the Summer Stadium Tour with rapper Jay-Z (2013), his fifth worldwide concert tour, the 20/20 Experience World Tour (2013–2015), his sixth worldwide concert tour, the Man of the Woods Tour (2018–2019), and his seventh worldwide concert tour, the Forget Tomorrow World Tour (2024–2025).